exosite/open_api_integration/README.md

 ----

 #### Define a Token to Access Dispatcher
-We allow services, which are published on Exosite Marketplace, to access [dispatcher APIs](https://pegasus-dispatcher.hosted.exosite.io).
+We allow services, which are published on Exosite Marketplace, to access [dispatcher APIs](https://pegasus-dispatcher.hosted.exosite.io) using a security Token as defined in below steps.

 ##### Step 1: define `x-exosite-token`
 In `schema`, add a attribute called `x-exosite-token`, the value can be any string,